-Please note: This meeting will be held in person at the Michaelian Office Building, 148 Martine Avenue, White Plains, NY 10601 in the McPoland Conference Room #824 and also remotely via WebEx.
-Legislators may participate in person or via videoconferencing through WebEx.
-Members of the public are invited to attend the meeting in person at any of its locations or view it online at the Westchester Legislators website: https://westchestercountyny.legistar.com/Calendar.aspx.
-This website also has links to the Agenda Packets containing documents to be discussed at the meeting.
+Please note: Meetings of the Board of Legislators and its committees are held at the Michaelian Office Building, 148 Martine Avenue, White Plains, New York, 10601, and remotely via the WebEx video conferencing system.
+Legislators may participate in person or via Webex.
+Members of the public may attend meetings in person at any of its locations, or view it online on the Westchester County Legislature's website:

+https://westchestercountyny.legistar.com/ This website also provides links to materials for all matters to be discussed at a given meeting.

-Chairwoman Catherine Borgia will be participating remotely from Clear View School and Day Treatment Center, 480 Albany Post Road, Briarcliff Manor, NY 10510.
+Chairwoman Catherine Borgia will be participating remotely from Clear View School and Day Treatment Center, 480 Albany Post Road, Briarcliff, NY, 10510